Welcome to Abernethy and Dron and Arngask Parish

-Usually services are held every Sunday in both places, Kirk of St Bride at 9:30 am and Arngask at 11:00 am except for the last Sunday in the month when a joint Service will be held at 11:00 am, alternating between the two churches.
-We are delighted to announce that from 16 December we will be able to use the Kirk of St Bride again in Abernethy.
+Services are held every Sunday in both places, note the new service times Arngask at 9:30 am and Kirk of St Bride at 11:00 am except for (usually) the last Sunday in the month when a joint Service will be held at 11:00 am, alternating between the two churches.
 You will be welcome to join us in praise at either place for worship.
 See here for information prior to any Sunday for any special Service time.

 Very soon and God willing, I will be inducted into the parish of Abernethy and Dron and Arngask as your new minister.
 This will happen just in time for the Church to celebrate Advent, a period when we all reflect and think about the significance of Christmas.
 It is a time of waiting and expectation and it marks the start of a new year in the life of the Church – a very appropriate time for any clergy-person to take up a new charge.
 I don’t know about you, but since I was a wee boy, I was intrigued (if not slightly obsessed) with presents that arrived early for Christmas.
 Before the big day, I would weigh them up, examine their shape and feel them through the wrapping paper, to try to determine exactly what surprise (or otherwise) might be awaiting me.
 And I would look at them intensely, in the hope that I might see through the packaging and gain an insight into what lay beneath.
 To save you having to do that with me, I thought I might let you know something about Stan - the man that is your new minister.